 Apart from history and culture, you can find some beaches nearby such as calm waters and golden sand El Reducto beach, El Cable beach with fine golden sand, windy with moderate waves, and La Concha beach.

-Stay in Arrecife if you want to experience the liveliest festivals on the island, you are visiting Lanzarote for the Carnival, you want to go shopping, you want to visit some museums.
+Stay in Arrecife if you are looking for where to stay in Lanzarote without a car; want to experience the liveliest festivals on the island, you are visiting Lanzarote for the Carnival, you want to go shopping, you want to visit some museums.